HCMG6530 - HCMG Field App Project (Course Syllabus)

-This course provides an overview of the evolution, structure and current issues in the health care system.
-It examines the unique features of health care as a product, and the changing relationships between patients, physicians, hospitals, insurers, employers, communities, and government.
-The course examines three broad segments of the health care industry: payors, providers and suppliers.
-Within the payor segment, the course examines the sources and destinations of spending, managed care (HMOs, PPOs),employer based health insurance, technology assessment, payor strategy, and efforts to pay for the elderly, the poor & the medically indigent.
-Within the provider segment, the course examines the impact of cost containment and competition on hospitals and integrated delivery systems, long term care and disease management, and the important role of epidemiology in assessing population health needs and risks.
-Within the supplier segment, the course will examine developments in the biotechnology, pharmaceutical, medical devices, genomics and IT industries.
+This course provides an introduction to the field of health care economics and management.
+Using an economic approach, the course will provide an overview of the evolution, structure and current issues in the health care ecosystem.
+It examines the unique features of health care services, products and markets, with a specific focus on the changing relationships between patients, physicians, hospitals, insurers, employers, communities, and government.
+In particular, the course focuses on three broad segments of the health care industry: payors, providers, and producers.
 NOTE: This is a required course for Wharton Graduate Health Care Management majors; it counts as an elective course for all other Wharton Graduate students.
 It is also open to Law School and Nursing School students with a joint Wharton Program.

 The purpose of this course is to apply economics to an analysis of the health care industry, with special emphasis on the unique characteristics of the US healthcare markets, from pre-hospital to post-acute care.
 This course focuses on salient economic features of health care delivery, including: the role of nonprofit providers, the effects of regulation and antitrust activity on hospitals, the degree of input substitutability within hospitals, the nature of competition in home health care, public versus private provision of emergency medical services, the effect of specialty hospitals and ambulatory surgery centers, defining and improving medical performance in hospitals, specialization and investment in physical and human capital, shifting of services between inpatient and outpatient settings and its effect on health care costs and quality, and innovation in primary care from retail clinics to patient-centered medical homes and retainer-based medicine.

 Successful medical devices are an amalgamation of creative and innovative thinking, clinical expertise, and engineering know-how that endures intense regulatory and reimbursement scrutiny.
 This course will provide a foundation for understanding the nuances of the medical device industry.
-It will cover topics ranging from device design and discovery, regulatory issues, marketing, reimbursement, management, and strategy.
+It will cover topics ranging from device design and discovery, software as a medical device, applications of artificial intelligence and machine learning, regulatory issues, marketing, reimbursement, management, and strategy.
 Classroom activities will be supplemented with optional tours of hospitals, research and manufacturing facilities, and hands-on demonstrations of devices.
 Though the course is intended primarily for MBA students, it will be open to medical and engineering students as well as to hospital house staff.

 This course examines the structure of health care systems in different countries, focusing on financing, reimbursement, delivery systems and adoption of new technologies.
 We study the relative roles of private sector and public sector insurance and providers, and the effect of system design on cost, quality, efficiency and equity of medical services.
 Some issues we address are normative: Which systems and which public/private sector mixes are better at achieving efficiency and equity?
 Other issues are positive: How do these different systems deal with the tough choices, such as decisions about new technologies?
 Our focus first on the systems in four large, prototypical OECD countries- Germany, Canada, Japan, and the United Kingdom -and then look at other developed and emerging countries with interesting systems - including Italy, Chile, Singapore, Brazil, China and India.
 We will draw lessons for the U.S. from foreign experience and vice versa.

-The course focuses on the creation, funding, and management of biotechnology and health services enterprises.
-The course is designed to supplement other offerings in the Health Care Systems and Management Departments for those students with entrepreneurial interest in such ventures, and will focus on special issues surrounding the conceptualization, planning, diligence and capitalization, launch, compensation and management of these ventures.
+The course focuses on the creation, funding, and management of digital health, biotech, medtech, and other health services enterprises.
+The course is designed to supplement other offerings in the Health Care Systems and Management Departments for those students with entrepreneurial interest in such ventures, and will focus on special issues surrounding the conceptualization, planning, diligence, and capitalization of these ventures and also includes management and compensation practices.
 In addition, course offers methods for self-assessment & development of business models and plans, techniques for technology assessment and strategy, develops foundation for capitalization and partnering strategies, and creates a basis for best practices in company launch and plan execution.
 Students must apply to take this course.
 Please see the Health Care Management Department for the application.

 Issues surrounding global health have captivated the attention of the public sector and foundations for many decades.
 Many of their initiatives are realizing progress on the health-related Millennium Development Goals.
 The private sector has been less engaged in global health, but has a significant role to play in providing resources and in building infrastructure, human resource capacity and sustainability.
 This course explores entrepreneurial and other private sector solutions for health services and access to medicines and technologies in the developing world and other underserved areas.
 The course also encompasses study of creative programs to engage the private sector in development of vaccines and medicines for tropical and neglected diseases.
 Furthermore, the course addresses novel care systems and therapeutic strategies for the rapidly growing burden of chronic, non-communicable diseases in the developing world.
 In short, the course builds on the content of conventional global health courses from a managerial and entrepreneurial perspective.
 Learning is driven through readings, class discussion and a series of guest speakers representing a wide range of global health issues.
 Evaluation is largely based on a student group project.

-HCMG 890-001: This course examines issues related to the Services Sector of thehealth care industry.
-For those interested in management, investing, or bankingto the health care industry, the services sector will likely be the largest and most dynamic sector within all of health care.
+HCMG 8900-001: This course examines issues related to the Services Sector of the health care industry.
+For those interested in management, investing, or banking in the health care industry, the services sector will likely be the largest and most dynamic sector within all of health care.
 We will study key management issues related to a number of different health care services businesses with a focus on common challenges related to reimbursement, regulatory, margin, growth, and competitive issues.
 We will look at a number of different businesses and subsectors that may have been unfamiliar to students prior to taking the course.
-We will make extensive use of outside speakers, many of whom will be true industry leaders within different sectors of the health care services industry.
+We will make extensive use of outside speakers, many of whom are true industry leaders within different sectors of the health care services industry.
 Speakers will address the current management issues they face in running their businesses as well as discuss the career decisions and leadership styles that enables them to reach the top of their profession.
-Students will be asked to develop a plan to both buyout and manage a specific health care services business of their choosing and will present their final plans to a panel of leading Health Care Private Equity investors who will evaluate their analysis.
-Prerequisites: HCMG 841.
-Health Care Management MBA majors only Senior healthcare executives and policy leaders will be engaged as guest speakers.
+Students will be asked to develop a plan to both buy out and manage a specific health care services business of their choosing and will present their final plans to a panel of leading Health Care Private Equity investors who will evaluate their analysis.
+Prerequisites: HCMG 8410.
+Health Care Management MBA majors only